EddieHubCommunity/support/.github/ISSUE_TEMPLATE/technical-question.md

 **Description**

-A brief description of the question or issue, also include what you tried and what didnt work:
+A brief description of the question or issue, also include what you tried and what didn't work:

 **Stack**